Thiyaghessan/Far-Right-Conspiracy-Theories/README.md

 Mini project 2: Text Analysis of scraped articles to identify core themes

-Mini project 3: Modelling spread of misinformation online with interactive agent-based model \n Mini project 3 comes with an attached.py file with utility functions used in the notebook
+Interactive Game: Modelling spread of misinformation online with interactive agent-based model it comes with an attached conspiracy.py file with utility functions used in the notebook